 William E.C.
 Parker

 Mr. Parker resolves all aspects of complex Family and Estate Law disputes.

 Mr. Parker also mediates and arbitrates disputes as a Mediator and an Ontario Family Law Arbitrator.
 He is dedicated to seeing Clients move through and beyond personal family challenges.
 Mr. Parker graduated from Queen’s University Law School at Kingston, having been awarded the Charles R. Webster Scholarship for academic and athletic achievement.
 He was called to the Bar of Ontario in 1994, after working at a major Toronto law firm.

 Mr. Parker advocates for and helps Clients in all facets of Family, Estate and Trust law matters.
-Mr. Parker regularly litigates Family, Divorce and Estate litigation matters where necessary.
-He routinely negotiates resolutions in Family Law and Estate matters, in a Collaborative Process or in the traditional legal model, as well.
-He also helps clients as a Family Law and Estate Mediator or Arbitrator, solving or determining disputes among separated spouses and Trustees and Beneficiaries.
+Mr. Parker routinely litigates Family, Divorce and Estate litigation matters.
+He regularly negotiates resolutions in Family Law and Estate matters, in a Collaborative Process or in the traditional legal model.
+He also helps clients as a Family Law and Estate Mediator and Arbitrator, solving or determining disputes among separated spouses and Trustees and Beneficiaries.

 - His dad died.
 His “step mother” didn’t tell him or invite him to the funeral.
 When he found out, he confronted his “step mother”.
 They argued.
 She told him that his dad left everything to her in his Will.
 He hired Mr. Parker.
 They challenged the validity of the will and he received hundreds of thousands of dollars, almost one-half of his dad’s estate.